misshozzie/LearnwithMalik/README.md

 Exciting upcoming features:

-* Explore more mathematical operators like _multiplication and division_, as the game evolves to keep pace with your learning.
 * Unlock the _Abacus level_ to enhance your counting and math skills in a playful way.
 * Challenge your _spelling abilities_ with the Spelling Bee level, where words and numbers come together * for even more educational fun.
-* Get ready for an adventure in learning that's both entertaining and enriching.
-'Learn with Malik' - making math magical for young minds!"

-Feel free to make any additional adjustments or ask for further edits if needed!

 ## Challenges: